sriyogesh94/dcos-docs/1.10/tutorials/autoscaling/microscaling-queue.md

 menu_order: 2
 ---

+This tutorial walks through setting up a microscaling demonstration from [Microscaling Systems][2] on a DC/OS cluster.

-*Disclaimer: This tutorial is not suitable for production.
+*Disclaimer: These tutorials are not suitable for production.
 Please do not replicate the steps as-is for configuring a production cluster.*

-This tutorial walks through setting up a microscaling demonstration from [Microscaling Systems][2] on a DC/OS cluster.

 [Microscaling][1] adjusts the balance of tasks running within your compute cluster.
 This allows your infrastructure to automatically reallocate